The Person Who Paid R. Kelly’s Bail Bond And Back Child Support Wants Her Money Back

 Valencia Love helped out her friend R. Kelly by paying his bail bond and back child support so that he could get out of prison back in February.
-Now, the Chicago restauranteur is asking a Cook County judge for a refund on her money, according to The Chicago Tribune.
+Now, the Chicago restaurateur is asking a Cook County judge for a refund on her money, according to The Chicago Tribune.

 Love argued to Circuit Judge Lawrence Flood that as a local businesswoman, she couldn’t afford to have the $100,000 that she paid to spring the embattled singer from jail earlier this year sitting in deposit since Kelly was behind bars again anyway.